p4dd9/birb/README.md

 v0.1.0

+- Change: Rest In Peace "Reddibirds", Reddibirds is now known as "Birb"
+- Change: rename VIP flair to Bird Club Member text
+- Chore: tweak UI arrows and mobile responsiveness
 - Chore: bump phaser to latest
 - Chore: bump devvit 0.11.6 to 0.11.7
-- Change: Rest In Peace "Reddibirds", Reddibirds is now known as "Birb"

 ## 🐦 What's next for Birb by Hammertime

 - Update Birb' level and progression systems for both communities and individuals
 - Add seasonal content to keep the gameplay fresh
 - Introduce a brand-new Black Market where Redditors can exchange points and Reddit Gold to unlock exclusive cosmetics and consumables that affect gameplay
 - Go global!
-Once Devvit's Redis supports global data for apps, I plan to add global leaderboards and Versus mode to connect communities
+I plan to add global leaderboards and Versus mode to connect communities
 - Expand daily, weekly, and yearly quests with fun and unique challenges
 - Leverage Devvit's real-time features to implement a real-time multiplayer experience